Messerschmitt P.1101: Me P.1101 Second Design

 A sleeker design, dating from 30 August 1944.
 Also a v-tailed single-seat jet fighter with a more pointed nose and wings swept back at 40 degrees.
 It had a wingspan of 8.16 m and a length of 9.37 m.

 Me P.1101 Third Design

 Full-scale prototype design of a flying test single-seat jet fighter with a wingspan of 8.06 m and a length of 8.98 m.
 It had a conventional tail and swept wings designed to be set at different angles while on the ground.
 Test flights were first intended to be undertaken with a 35-degree wing sweep, followed by a 45-degree sweep.
 The first test flight was to take place in June 1945.

 Me P.1101 Fourth Design

-The final single-seat jet fighter design that went into production with a wingspan of 8.25 m, a length of 9.175 m and a weight of 1250 kg.
+The final single-seat jet fighter design that went into production with a wingspan of 8.25 m, a length of 9.175 m and a weight of 1250 kg (80% complete by war's end).